openstax/ce-styles/README.md

 To do this, just replace every occurrence of `./script/diff-book ${BOOK_NAME}` (and `./script/diff-book-prepare`) with `diff-guide ${RECIPE_NAME}` in the instructions above.

+## JavaScript Package

+This package provides a few methods for use by other packages:

+- `getBookStyles(): Map<string, string>`: returns a `Map` of the CSS contents for each book style

 ## Experimental

 To update the Documentation in the gh-pages branch: